roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

     Now the payment reconciliation made by the customer is shown and the billing request status is set to `paid`.

-#### Parking and Boooking Services
+#### Parking and Booking Services

 1. After payment has been made.
-Parking Service listen to `BILL_PAID_EVENT` and if payment is successful it will set the parking slot status to `reserved`.
+Parking Service listen to _**BILL_PAID_EVENT**_ and if payment is successful it will set the parking slot status to `reserved`.
 To confirm that we can get the parking slot details again using:

     ```
     poetry run python -m app.cli parking_slot_details --uuid='76cd294f-7b4c-4e72-b204-44fb542104b4'